Carmel-Jane/maltese-dictionary/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Axios**: Promise based HTTP client for the browser and node.js.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
 - **Netlify**: A platform for deploying and running web projects.

 React was chosen for its efficiency and flexibility in building interactive UIs.
-Axios was used for handling API requests, and Netlify was chosen for its simplicity and ease of use in deploying web applications.
+Axios was used for handling API requests.
+Tailwind CSS was used for its utility-first approach which allows for rapid UI development.
+Netlify was chosen for its simplicity and ease of use in deploying web applications.

 ## How to Use